-Enrollment Procedures - Use of Approved Enrollment Mechanisms
+Use of Approved Enrollment Mechanisms

+MA organizations must have, at minimum, a paper enrollment form available for potential enrollees to enroll in an MA plan.

+MA organizations must also process auto and facilitated enrollment requests.

+MA organizations have the option to accept enrollment requests using an online enrollment form as well as enrollment via telephone.

+Enrollment Procedures

+Short Enrollment Form

-- MA organizations must have, at minimum, a paper enrollment form available for potential enrollees to enroll in an MA plan.
-MA organizations must also process auto and facilitated enrollment requests into MA plans. - MA organizations have the option to accept enrollment requests using an online enrollment form as well as enrollment via telephone. - CMS has developed a model short enrollment form and a model plan selection form to allow for enrollment requests into another plan offered by the same parent organization.
-Organizations must ensure that the short form contains all elements required for enrollment requests into a particular plan type. - Plans can also offer a Simplified (Opt-In) Enrollment Mechanism, where a plan can use data it has from its non-Medicare lines of business to obtain some of the information it would normally need to receive from the beneficiary in the enrollment request.
+CMS has developed a model short enrollment form and a model plan selection form.

+This allows for enrollment requests into another plan offered by the same parent organization.

+Organizations must ensure that the short form contains all elements required for enrollment requests into a particular plan type.

+Simplified (Opt-In) Enrollment Mechanism

+A plan can use data it has from its non-Medicare lines of business to obtain some of the information it would normally need to receive from the beneficiary in the enrollment request.

 MA organizations may offer simplified enrollment via paper, telephone or electronically.
 Plans are not required to use simplified enrollment.

-Enrollment Procedures - Acknowledgement and Consent
+Acknowledgement and Consent